swiftlang/swift-evolution/proposals/0409-access-level-on-imports.md

 Additionally, this proposal uses the access level declared on each import declaration in all source files composing a module to determine when clients of a library need to load the library's dependencies or when they can be skipped.
 To balance source compatibility and best practices, the proposed default import has an implicit access level of public in Swift 5 and of internal in Swift 6 mode.
+The attribute `@usableFromInline` on an import allows references from inlinable code.

 ## Detailed design